zzwjames/minigpt4-batch/README.md

 license: other
 ---

 Welcome to the MiniGPT-4 Batch repo!
 This repository provides an implementation of MiniGPT-4 to mass caption Stable Diffusion images.
 It utilizes llama weights that are downloaded automatically if not already present.
-Please note that this implementation currently works only on Linux systems.
+Please note that this implementation currently works only on Linux systems and runs only on high end machines (not the free colab).

 ## Getting Started